The final scene is likely to be hard to digest, and that’s why I’m sharing some of my thoughts on the story.

 The creators suggested that it’s an open ending story, meaning it’s up to the viewer to decide whether Ash is alive or dead.

 Many fans including myself, would hope he is alive safe, and sound in Japan with Eiji.

 Ash’s decision to die could appear to be contrary to his statement in episode 13 in which Ash states,

 “I’ve never been afraid of the death of my loved ones, however, I’ve also never dreamed of it.”

-There were occasions when a portion of Ash thought that death was the better option and, like what Ash said, he has did not actively seek death.
+There were occasions when a portion of Ash thought that death was the better option, and, as Ash said, he did not actively seek death.

-However, it was demonstrated, as in episode 18 that he’d decide to commit suicide in a flash to protect Eiji and the end isn’t any more different.
+However, it was demonstrated, as in episode 18, that he’d decided to commit suicide in a flash to protect Eiji, and the end isn’t any different.

 The main theme in “A perfect day for the Banana fish” is the fact that Seymour, the principal character is a martyr so that an innocent child, Sybil, can lead an entire life without him.

 “The Catcher in the Rye” is notable for its themes of sacrifice and safeguarding of innocence.

 After Ash is stabbed with a knife by Lao, Ash realizes that there are still enemies to him and that should Eiji return to America to search for his attacker, Eiji would be in danger once more.